 Why baking powder?
 Baking powder lowers the pH of the skin and creates bubbles of carbon dioxide which together gives you the crispiest skin.

-To make roasted spatchcocked chicken first butterfly the chicken by cutting out the backbone and flattening the chicken.
-Then rub the chicken and put it in the oven to roast.
-After 15 minutes add the root vegetables and roast until the chicken is cooked.
+To make roasted spatchcocked chicken first butterfly the chicken by cutting out the backbone and it flattening out.
+Then sprinkle it with the rub and put it in the oven to roast.
+After 15 minutes add the root vegetables and roast until the meat is cooked.

 Which is a weird word, but makes a great roast chicken! 😉

-To spatchcock you are going to find the backbone of the chicken and then cut along it on either side with some kitchen shears.
+To spatchcock you are going to find the backbone and then cut along it on either side with some kitchen shears.
 (Not regular scissors!
 They are not strong enough for the task!)
 Once you’ve cut out the backbone, flatten the chicken.
 And you’re done.
 You have spatchcocked, congratulations.

 Need a visual?
 This video shows quite clearly what you need to do.

 Mix together chopped sage, kosher salt, pepper, and baking powder.
-Noting that if you use table salt here this chicken is going to be Way Too Salty!
+Noting that if you use table salt here this recipe is going to be Way Too Salty!
 Stick with kosher salt please.

-To start you are going to roast the chicken alone for a while (about 15 minutes) since the chicken takes longer than the veggies.
+To start you are going to roast the chicken alone for a while (about 15 minutes) since that takes longer than the veggies.
 So put it in your preheated oven and let it roast.

-Then take out the chicken and put the veggies underneath.
+Then take out the roasting pan and put the veggies underneath.
 (Make sure you have a landing spot for the roasting rack!
 I use a baking sheet.)
 Spread them out and back into the oven until everything is done.

 Sorry, no gravy since your drippings are occupied.
 However I do have a few tasty sauces listed in the recipe, so check that out.